--show-sdk-path to try to find an SDK and use its path.
+The /opt/gfortran/SDK symlink should point to the desired path to the SDK (defaults to the command line tools SDK).
+This can be updated by running /opt/gfortran/bin/gfortran-update-sdk or manually.
+If the symlink is broken, the driver will issue a warning and use xcrun-show-sdk-path to try to find an SDK and use its path.
 (The SDK path is used when using gfortran to link, so not when building R but when installing a few packages.)

-Builds of gfortran 13.2 and 14.1 for arm64 macOS 14 are available at https://github.com/fxcoudert/gfortran-for-macOS/releases.
-These can be built for Intel and older OSes from the sources at https://github.com/iains/gcc-13-branch/ and gcc-14-branch/.
-To use one of the pre-built compilers with Apple clang needs something like in config.site to ensure the Fortran run-time libraries are found.
+Other builds of gfortran for arm64 macOS 14 are available at https://github.com/fxcoudert/gfortran-for-macOS/releases.
+To use one of the pre-built compilers with Apple clang needs something like

-'''

-{\tt LDFLAGS="-L/opt/R/arm64/lib -rpath /usr/local/gfortran/lib"}

-'''
+LDFLAGS="-L/opt/R/arm64/lib -rpath /usr/local/gfortran/lib" in config.site to ensure the matching Fortran run-time libraries are found.